Region-Aware Wasserstein Distances of Persistence Diagrams and Merge Trees: Preliminaries

-\revision{We consider} $\domain$ \revision{as} a simplicial complex (\revision{for example} the triangulation of a regular grid \cite{freudenthal42, kuhn60}) and $f$ is considered to be injective on its vertices (easily achieved with symbolic perturbations \cite{edelsbrunner90}), this sub-level set process is done through the so-called \emph{lower star filtration} \cite{edelsbrunner09, guillou_tvcg23} which intuitively processes each vertex one at a time in function order (i.e. in the increasing order of its function value).
+\revisionTVCGminor{By considering} $\complex$ \revision{as} a simplicial complex (\revision{for example}, the \revisionTVCG{Freudenthal} triangulation of a regular grid \cite{freudenthal42, kuhn60}) and $f$ to be injective on its vertices (easily achieved \revisionTVCGminor{in practice} with symbolic perturbations \cite{edelsbrunner90}), this sub-level set process is done through the so-called \emph{lower star filtration} \cite{edelsbrunner09, guillou_tvcg23} which intuitively processes each vertex one at a time in function order (i.e. in the increasing order of its function value).

-A persistence pair is often visualized with a segment connecting the values of its two critical points in the $y$-axis, whose length corresponds to its persistence (\autoref{fig_tas} top insets).
-The persistence diagram of a PL scalar field then provides a visual summary of its features of interest, where salient features stand out from the diagonal (\autoref{fig_tas}b top inset, colored pairs) while pairs likely corresponding to noise are located near the diagonal (\autoref{fig_tas}b top inset, white pairs).
-The diagonal in this 2D birth/death space consists of features with zero persistence, i.e. non-existent structures of the data.
-A persistence diagram is defined as the set of persistence pairs alongside an infinite number of points in the diagonal with infinite multiplicity.
+A persistence pair is often visualized with a segment connecting the values of its two critical points in the $y$-axis, whose length corresponds to its persistence (\autoref{fig_tas} top insets). \revisionTVCGminor{The set of persistence pairs of a PL scalar field $f$ is called the persistence diagram $\diagram(f)$.
+It} provides a visual summary of \revisionTVCGminor{the} features of interest \revisionTVCGminor{of $f$}, where salient features stand out from the diagonal (\autoref{fig_tas}b top inset, colored pairs) while pairs likely corresponding to noise are near the diagonal (\autoref{fig_tas}b top inset, white pairs).
+The diagonal in this 2D birth/death space consists of features with zero persistence, i.e. non-existent structures of the data. \revisionTVCGminor{Formally, $\diagram(f)$ also consists of}